A Machine-Learning-Based Direction-of-Origin Filter for the Identification of Radio Frequency Interference in the Search for Technosignatures: Models

 \subsection{Final Model}

 Our final model architecture is shown in Figure~\ref{fig:model_architecture}.
 The most important layer of the Xception architecture is the separable convolution layer, which consists of a spatial convolution performed independently over each channel of an input, where a channel refers to a slice along the depth dimension of the input matrix, followed by a 1$\times$1 convolution projecting the outputs of the first convolution onto a new space. \citet{xception} argues that the separable convolution layer is almost identical to an ``extreme'' version of the inception module, which is the backbone of the GoogLeNet architecture \citep{googlenet}.
 The Xception architecture prescribes the number of convolution kernels and output channels in each layer as well as the connections between layers.
 Some key differences between our model and the standard Xception architecture include a batch normalization layer in front of the network, an extra SE layer after every residual block in the middle portion of the architecture, and the addition of a dropout layer at the end of the network, which we included in place of the L2 weight regularization used in the original Xception model \citet{xception}.
+The addition of such layers is frequent practice in ML.
+We included only those layers that yielded the best classification score during our hyperparameter tuning process.

 We trained our final model for 25 epochs, where each epoch was a full pass of all 1,000,000 samples in the training data through the neural network.
 Model loss was calculated using binary cross-entropy, which is a standard loss function for binary classification problems that measures how well the predicted class probabilities match the target class.
 The model performance was monitored by calculating performance metrics (Section~\ref{subsec:model_perf}) using the full train--dev and validation sets at the end of every epoch.
 The training was carried out on a single ML-enabled graphical processing unit (GeForce RTX 2060 SUPER 8 GB GPU) and took approximately 112 hours ($\sim4.5$ days) days to complete.